theoutfield/sw_sncn_motorcontrol/app_demo_ethercat_motorcontrol/README.md

 Ethercat communication handler loop.
 Read more at [module_ethercat][module_ethercat] at [EtherCAT software component][sc_sncn_ethercat].

 ###TILE_ONE
-This tile (1 by default) executes a communication bridge between RX EtherCAT and motor drive.
+This tile (only available on SOMANET Core C22) executes a communication bridge between RX EtherCAT and motor drive.
 Since these functions do not require any port access, any free TILE could run them.
 ```
 	on stdcore[TILE_ONE]:
 ```